kestra-io/docs/docs/developer-guide/outputs/README.md

 ## Specific outputs for dynamic tasks

 Another more specific case for output management is the runtime generated tasks output variables.
-It is the case for the **EachSequential** task that produces dynamically other tasks depending on it's `value` property.
+It is the case for the **EachSequential** or **EachParallel** task that produces dynamically other tasks depending on it's `value` property.
 In this case it is possible to reach each iteration output individually using the following syntax :

 ```yaml
 id: output-sample